-Menu item Sub-menu item Sub-menu item Values and Description Select Yes to choose this test, or No to not choose it.
+Menu item Sub-menu item Sub-menu item Values and Description SNMP Test This test checks operation of SNMP communications by accessing predefined SNMP objects on the device.
+Select \underline{Yes} to choose this test, or \underline{No} to not choose it.
 Data Path Test This test helps to identify data path and corruption problems on an HP postscript level 3 emulation device.
 It sends a predefined PS file to the device, However, the test is paperless; the file will not print.
-Select $\underline{Yes}$ to choose this test, or $\underline{No}$ to not choose it.
+Select \underline{Yes} to choose this test, or \underline{No} to not choose it.
 Select All Tests Use this item to select all available embedded tests.
 Select Yes to choose all tests.
 Select No to select individual tests.
 Execution Time [H] Use this item to specify the length of time (in hours) that an embedded test will be run.
 You can select a value from 1 to 60 hours.
 If you select zero (0), the test runs indefinitely until an error occurs or device is turned off.
 Data gathered from the HTTP, SNMP, and Data Path tests is printed after the tests have completed.
 Execute No: Do not initiate the selected tests.
 Yes: Initiate the selected tests.
 Ping Test This test is used to check network communications.
 This test sends link-level packets to a remote network host, then waits for an appropriate response.
 To run a ping test, set the following items: Dest Type Specify whether the target device is an IPv4 or IPv6 node.
 Dest IPv4 Type the IPv4 address.
 Dest IPv6 Type the IPv6 address.
 Packet Size Specify the size of each packet, in bytes, to be sent to the remote host.
 The minimum is 64 (default) and the maximum is 2048.
 Timeout Specify the length of time, in seconds, to wait for a response from the remote host.
 The default is 1 and the maximum is 100.
 Count Specify the number of ping test packets to send for this test.
 Select a value from 1 to 100.
 To configure the test to run continuously, select 0.
 Print Results If the ping test was not set for continuous operation, you can choose to print the test results.
 Select Yes to print results.
 If you select No (default), results are not printed.
 Execute Specify whether to initiate the ping test.
-Select $\frac{Yes}{Ves}$ to initiate the test, or No to not run the test.
+Select Yes to initiate the test, or No to not run the test.